SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 19 April, 2024 at 23:33:59
+# Last Refreshed - 20 April, 2024 at 23:34:01
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>52 Days to go</b>
+<b>Sunshine but colder and coffee shop closed.
+Saw cute calf too.</b>

-which happened on 17 April, 2024 at 18:27:31
+which happened on 20 April, 2024 at 09:34:08

-Which is 0 years, 0 months, 2 days, 5 hours and 6 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 13 hours and 59 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11204555050
+You can see it here https://www.strava.com/activities/11223946765

 ## Number of Rides
 How many rides have I done each year?